7RU7H/CTFs/TryHackMe/Markdown/SQHell/SQHell-Helped-Through.md

 Tiberious says this is a really difficult one Look up nested SQLi.

 *A useful function in SQL is creating a query within a query, also known as a subquery or nested query.
-A nested query is a SELECT statement that is typically enclosed in parentheses, and embedded within a primary SELECT , INSERT , or DELETE operation.* [DigitalOcean NEst SQL](https://www.digitalocean.com/community/tutorials/how-to-use-nested-queries)
+A nested query is a SELECT statement that is typically enclosed in parentheses, and embedded within a primary SELECT , INSERT , or DELETE operation.* [DigitalOcean Nest SQL](https://www.digitalocean.com/community/tutorials/how-to-use-nested-queries)

 Search-Engine-Dork: sql injections